 When medical technologies access to markets, it means patients and healthcare professionals can use them, reimbursement is guaranteed, funding is available, and manufacturers are appropriately rewarded for their technology and innovation.
-Market access is impacted by basic rules for business: the medtech industry needs to adapt to these rules, notably requirements for market authorisation (CE marking) in the EU’s Medical Devices Directive and the In Vitro Diagnostic Directive.
+Market access is impacted by basic rules for business: the medtech industry needs to adapt to these rules, notably requirements for market authorisation (CE marking) in the EU’s Medical Devices Regulations and the In Vitro Diagnostic Regulations.
 MedTech Europe’s priority is to ensure that the value of medical technologies is recognised through optimised market access, and timely and appropriate funding.
 We do this by highlighting the uniqueness of the access models for medical technologies.
 MedTech Europe also addresses challenges related to funding and reimbursement, health technology assessment (HTAs), public procurement, evidence generation and value demonstration.
 In addition, we liaise regularly with stakeholders to foster dialogue on issues that have an impact on access to markets.

 Medical technologies are used around the world in many different settings.
 Europe remains a centre of innovation where medical technologies are first deployed and from where they are then exported globally, and MedTech Europe helps them to compete freely and fairly in international markets.

 Patient safety is a critical component of quality healthcare.
 The medical technology industry is constantly striving to create tools which can help to minimise the risk of injury and infection.

 Market information is important for medical technology companies keen to remain abreast of the trends that will impact their business environment.